internetarchive/dweb-mirror/API.md

 ##### Attributes
 ```
-CrawkManager.cm                         Points to single instance created (this may change) that has following attributes:
+CrawlManager.cm                         Points to single instance created (this may change) that has following attributes:

 _levels         ["tile", "metadata", "details", "all"]  Allowable task levels, in order.
 _uniqItems      { identifier: [ task* ] } Dictionary of tasks carried out per item, used for checking uniqueness and avoiding loops (identifier also has pseudo-identifiers like _SEARCH_123abc